- Analyse relevant health, safety, security and emergency information

 - Follow the rules.
 Don’t run around the pool or drink from glass containers.

 - Stay away from drains, filters and water intakes.
-Loose hair or clothing can get tangled in these structures, possibly trapping you under the water.
+Loose hair or clothing can get tangled in these structures, possibly trapping them under the water.

 - Monitor electrical power.
 Keep electrical appliances, TVs, radios and disc players, for example: a safe distance from the water.
 Never operate an electrical appliance when you’re wet.